Poppy species in the Czech Republic

 Interesting facts

-Blue poppy seeds are small, round and dark brown.
-They have a slightly sweet taste and are a popular ingredient in sweet pastries, sweets and other dishes.
+Blue poppy seeds grown in the Czech Republic are small, round, and dark blue.
+They have a mildly sweet flavor and are a popular ingredient in pastries, candies, and other dishes.

 Uses of blue poppy seeds